SFTtech/nyan/doc/nyan.md

 * Portable
 * More or less compact (readability > memory)
-* Easy patch-definitions to allow nyan objects to overlay other objects, the same machnism is used for initial loading of all mods as well as applying techs
+* Easy patch-definitions to allow nyan objects to overlay other objects, the same mechanism is used for initial loading of all mods as well as applying techs
 * We need patches (mod) that patch other patches (e.g. a tech for more hp).
 * Does not contain any code.
 The game engine is responsible for calling API